Vinit-Deshpande/Segment-slender-regions/README.md

 OUTPUT: 1.
 If you want to see the segmented struts in FOAM_MICROSTRUCTURE, run the corresponding section in the Main_file                that will plot a chosen strut in the microstructure.
         2. If you want to see the segmented struts in IWP_MICROSTRUCTURE, use 'Volume Viewer' app in MATLAB- Import volume              'ori' which is the microstructure and then import labelled volume 'strut_region' which has the segmented struts.

+Publication: The research work has been submitted to the Journal 'Materials and Design'.
+More information about the paper will be provided once published.